top of page

 Via Dolorosa virtual tour

-There are some basic tours in Jerusalem.
-For most Jews the fundamental tour includes Mount Zion, the City of David, the Jewish Quarter, the Western Wall, the Western Wall Tunnels, the Jaffa Gate.
-Most Israelis have not visited other quarters of the city and do not know them.
-However, one cannot understand Jerusalem without knowing the shrines of the two major religions of the world, Christianity and Islam.
-I would like to invite you on another virtual trip to Jerusalem, the Via Dolorosa (the way of the Cross, or Via Crucis).
-Most tourists who come to Israel are Christians.
-The Catholics and Orthodox among them are looking for that one special path within the city for which they had taken the whole journey.
-According to tradition, this is the way Jesus carried his cross from the time of his judgement by Pontius Pilate, the Roman governor of Judea, to Calvary Hill (Golgotha, in Aramaic), which was then outside the city walls.
-There, Jesus was crucified and died on the cross, then buried nearby and resurrected three days later, according to Christian faith.
-Opinions differ about where the exact route, described in the New Testament, actually passed.
-Some claim that it is based on later, medieval traditions and that only eight of the stations are mentioned in the Bible.
-Most Evangelicals think that this whole tradition is completely unfounded and therefore this devotion is meaningless, nor would they follow this path.
-The exact historical route is, to my opinion, immaterial.
-Where the "real" location this event took took place, as described in a spiritual, non-historical document is, to me, a futile discussion... as would be one about the exact location where Moses crossed the Red Sea.
+Jerusalem offers some basic tours, and I invite you to join a virtual journey along the Via Dolorosa (the Way of the Cross, or Via Crucis).
+Many tourists visiting Israel are Christians, particularly Catholics and Orthodox, seeking a specific path within the city that forms the heart of their pilgrimage.
+Traditionally, this is the route Jesus is believed to have carried his cross, from his judgment by Pontius Pilate, the Roman governor of Judea, to Calvary Hill (Golgotha, in Aramaic), which at the time lay outside the city walls.
+There, Jesus was crucified, died on the cross, and was buried nearby, then, resurrected three days later according to Christian belief.
+Opinions vary on the exact historical path described in the New Testament.
+Some argue it is based on later medieval traditions, noting that only eight of the stations are mentioned in the Bible.
+Most Evangelicals challenge this tradition and do not follow this specific path.
+In my view, the precise historical route is irrelevant.
+Debating the "real" location of this event, as described in a spiritual, non-historical text, seems as futile as discussing the exact spot where Moses might have crossed the Red Sea.

-The Way of the Cross is a Catholic devotion, tracing the journey of Jesus, as he undergoes suffering and hardship, carrying his cross up the hill where he is to be crucified.
-It highlights the moment of personal suffering, the mother's pain, the physical agony, the drop of sweat, the drop of blood, the weakness of the body.
-The person facing the cruelty of injustice on his way to an ignominious and horrible death.
-To the believers, the outrageous acts, committed by humanity to God himself, who descended within it in order to save it.
+The Way of the Cross is a Catholic devotion that follows Jesus' journey as he endures suffering and hardship, carrying his cross to the hill where he will be crucified.
+It emphasizes moments of personal suffering, the mother's anguish, the physical pain, the sweat, the blood, and the body's weakness.
+It portrays a person confronting the cruelty of injustice on his path to a shameful and terrible death.
+For believers, it reflects the egregious acts committed by humanity against God himself, who came down to save it.

-The journey was divided by the Catholic Church into fourteen Stations.
-At each of the stations, Jesus encounters a moment of an emotion or a hard reality which surround him.
-The pilgrim focuses on the sufferings of his Lord, and conducts reflection, profound examination and testing one's own faith, for the purification of the soul and repentance.
-To do this devotion there is no need to come to Jerusalem.
-You can find Way of the Cross stations marked in every Catholic church, on the walls or in statues in the courtyard, spread around the city, as well as in famous pilgrimage places, such as Lourdes in France, or Fatima in Portugal.
-But of course it has a special meaning in Jerusalem, where the events really happened.
-It is a regular but multi-versioned prayer cycle, which varies from community to community.
-The pilgrims and Franciscans of medieval Jerusalem, created this devotion, trying retrace the way Jesus walked within the city, to the site of the Crucifixion.
+The Catholic Church divided the journey into fourteen Stations.
+At each station, Jesus experiences an emotion or confronts a difficult reality.
+Pilgrims focus on the sufferings of their Lord, engaging in reflection, deep examination, and testing their faith for the purification of the soul and repentance.
+This devotion does not require traveling to Jerusalem, as the Way of the Cross stations are marked in every Catholic church, either on the walls or as statues in the courtyard, spread throughout the city, and in renowned pilgrimage sites like Lourdes in France or Fatima in Portugal.
+However, it holds special significance in Jerusalem, where the events actually took place.
+It is a regular but varied prayer cycle, differing from community to community.
+Medieval pilgrims and Franciscans in Jerusalem developed this devotion to trace the path Jesus took within the city to the site of the Crucifixion.

-At this same place, according to tradition, Pontius Pilate stood, presenting Jesus to the Jewish crowd, with the words "Here is the man," and continued that he did not understand why they wanted him killed.
-The crowd replied: Crucify him!
-This might be an upsetting moment for the Jewish visitor, although it is important to understand how the terrible chasm between the two religions was created, which led to the deaths of so many of our people throughout history.
-Yet nowadays, the Catholic church tends to emphasize in the journey a more personal experience.
-An opening prayer in one of the Catholic cycles says, in the new spirit of the Church, which endeavors to downplay the role of all Jews throughout the generations, blaming only those who were then present and condemned Jesus, saying to their believers: "We, all of us, have condemned Jesus, each of us by his own sins."
+At this very location, according to tradition, Pontius Pilate stood and presented Jesus to the Jewish crowd with the words "Here is the man," expressing his confusion over their desire for his execution.
+The crowd responded: Crucify him!
+This may be a distressing moment for Jewish visitors, but it is crucial to understand how the deep divide between the two religions was formed, leading to the persecution of many Jewish people throughout history.
+Today, the Catholic Church tends to focus on the journey as a more personal experience.
+An opening prayer in one of the Catholic cycles reflects the Church's new spirit, which aims to downplay the role of all Jews throughout history and only hold accountable those present at the time who condemned Jesus, telling believers: "We, all of us, have condemned Jesus, each of us by his own sins."
 Painting by Antonio Ciseri, ca.1870.

 Station I, Condemnation

 Station I. The Condemnation.
-Jesus' trial in front of Pontius Pilate.
-In a nocturnal meeting, the Sanhedrin interrogates Jesus and demands that withdraw his claims to be the Messiah, son of God, accusing him of inciting against Rome.
+Jesus faces trial before Pontius Pilate.
+During a nighttime meeting, the Sanhedrin questions Jesus, demanding he retract his claims of being the Messiah and the Son of God, accusing him of stirring rebellion against Rome.
 Jesus refuses.
-They condemn him to death, but because only the Romans had the authority to execute, the priests and the Sanhedrin appeal to the Roman governor, Pilate, accusing Jesus of inciting against Rome and purporting to be king of Israel.
-Pilate questions Jesus, while Jesus replies with evasive answers.
-The governor does not quite understand the allegations and implores Jews to repeal them, according to the New Testament.
-Finally, Pilate concedes to the Jewish leaders and the crowd they brought with them, as he washes his hands of the matter.
-Jesus is led to death by crucifixion.
-(Painting by Hungarian Mihály Munkácsy, 1881)
+They sentence him to death, but since only the Romans could carry out executions, the priests and the Sanhedrin bring their case to the Roman governor, Pilate, accusing Jesus of inciting rebellion and claiming to be the king of Israel.
+Pilate interrogates Jesus, who responds evasively.
+The governor struggles to grasp the charges and urges the Jews to reconsider, as noted in the New Testament.
+Ultimately, Pilate yields to the Jewish leaders and the crowd they gathered, symbolically washing his hands of the decision.
+Jesus is then led to be crucified.

-Antonia Castle overlooked Temple mount and Herod's Temple, that is where the roman garrison and this is where, eventually, Titus' forces attacked the Temple at the time of the Jewish War in 70 AD, 37 years after Jesus' crucifixion.
-We see the splendid view of Temple Mount/al-Aqsa mosque from the north.
-The first Station of the Cross.
-This is an internal building of the Omariyah boys' school.
-Its construction started in the 20th century by the Ottomans and was completed under British rule in 1923.
-It is built upon the ruins of a 14th century Muslim seminary, and probably where the headquarters of Pilate stood.
-From this point starts the Franciscan Way of the Cross procession every Friday to Holy Sepulcher.
-This is probably where Jesus was sentenced by Pilate, and it was here that the condemnation of the Sanhedrin was ratified.
-Here, the pilgrim might contemplate: What is Justice?
-How would I have withstood the trial?
-Do I judge people fairly?
-Am I right in my judgements of people?
+Antonia Castle overlooked the Temple Mount and Herod's Temple, which housed the Roman garrison.
+It was here that Titus' forces eventually attacked the Temple during the Jewish War in 70 AD, 37 years after Jesus' crucifixion.
+From the north, we can see the magnificent view of the Temple Mount/al-Aqsa mosque.
+The first Station of the Cross is located within the Omariyah boys' school building.
+Its construction began in the 20th century under the Ottomans and was completed during British rule in 1923.
+It stands on the ruins of a 14th-century Muslim seminary and is likely where Pilate's headquarters were situated.
+From this point, the Franciscan Way of the Cross procession starts every Friday, leading to the Holy Sepulcher.
+This is probably where Jesus was sentenced by Pilate, and where the Sanhedrin's condemnation was confirmed.

 Station II, Flagellation

 Station II.
 The Flagellation and Acceptance of the Cross.
-According to the Bible, after a last attempt to convince the crowd to pardon Jesus, Pilate hands him over to the Roman soldiers, here in the painting Jesus leaving the praetorium by Gustave Doré, 1873.
-The soldiers torture him, tie him to a column and flagellate him.
-They put on him a crown of thorns, mocking the crown of Israel.
-This scene has endless representations by the greatest classical artist.
-This is one of the most renown, The Flagellation by Italian
+According to the Bible, after Pilate's final attempt to persuade the crowd to release Jesus, he surrenders him to the Roman soldiers.
+This moment is depicted in the painting Jesus leaving the praetorium by Gustave Doré, 1873.
+The soldiers torture Jesus, binding him to a column and flogging him.
+They place a crown of thorns on his head, mocking the crown of Israel.
+This scene has been portrayed countless times by prominent classical artists.
+One of the most famous representations is The Flagellation by the Italian

 Baroque painter Caravaggio, 1607.